Amma Inikki Ribbon Pakodam Pannina (Amma made Ribbon Pakodam today!)

 It’s Monday and it’s that time of the day when the morning hustle-bustle is ebbing away.
 I’ve just concluded the breakfast session, Meera and Arjun have finished their morning lessons and are enjoying a well-deserved break.
 Raghav’s fast at work.
 My morning cup of tea is sizzling on the stove and I’m looking forward to sipping it at leisure.

 So I ask Amma for the recipe and quickly recollect my ratios.
-You see, all recipes for bakshanams in Tamil start with a ratio – rendukku onu (2:1) or Yettukku onnu (8:1) as is in the case of kai murukku etc. Anyway coming back to ribbon pakoda, Amma says that it’s very easy to make and proceeds to explain the recipe in 3 simple steps.
+You see, all recipes for bakshanams in Tamil start with a ratio – rendukku onu (2:1) or Yettukku onnu (8:1) as is in the case of kai murukku etc. Anyway coming back to ribbon pakodam, Amma says that it’s very easy to make and proceeds to explain the recipe in 3 simple steps.

 Adula (to that) add some salt,red chilli powder, hing, butter or hot oil and mix well), she says.

 Amma tells me the next step which is to add enough water to bring it into a dough neither too tight nor too soft.
-The rest I already know and I’m only half listening because I’m already in the kitchen pantry rummaging for the ingredients.
+The rest I already know and I’m only half listening because I’m presently in the kitchen pantry rummaging for the ingredients.
 Keep the flame on low while pressing the dough into the oil and then increase the flame, I hear her tell me.

 The kids demolished their bowls and I had demolished a severe case of Monday Morning Blues!